 Window element Description

-Description Type a description for the schedule.

-Members and Time Ranges

-Schedule Members Members are displayed in this window after selecting the data type and adding members using the instructions below.
+Schedule Members Members are displayed in this window after you select the data type and add members.

 Edit Members by Type Select a data type.

 Edit See Step 5.

-- 4. After selecting a data type, click Edit to open the Select Schedule Members window. - 5.
-Enter information in the Select Schedule Members window using this table as your guide:
+- 4. After you select a data type, click Edit to open the Select Schedule Members window. - 5.
+Enter information in the Select Schedule Members window as outlined in the following table:

-Table 33.
+Table 71.
 Select Schedule Members window

-Window element Description Filter Type a filter in the text field to limit the number of displayed member candidates.
+Window element Description Filter Type a filter in the field to limit the number of displayed member candidates.
 Filter Click to apply the filter to the member candidates.
 Member Candidates Highlight a candidate from the list.
 Add Click to add the candidate to the Members list.
 Members Highlight a candidate from the list.
-Remove Click to remove the candidate from the Member list.
+Remove Click to remove the candidate from the Members list.

-- 6. After you have selected the data type and added members to the schedule, the Time Ranges for Schedule Member pane opens on the right side of the window. - 7.
+- 6. After you select the data type and add members to the schedule, the Time Ranges for Schedule Member pane is displayed in the window. - 7.
 Highlight a member in the Schedule Members pane.

-The name you selected appears at the top of the Time Ranges for Schedule Member pane. - 8.
-Enter time ranges for the candidate using the instructions in "Configuring time range groups" on page 66. - Note that the green light next to the On Call Status for the current member indicates that the administrator is on call.
-The 'traffic light' would be red if the administrator were not on call. - 9.
-Repeat for each schedule member. - 10.
+The name that you selected is displayed at the top of the Time Ranges for Schedule Member pane.

+8. Enter the time ranges for the candidate.
+See "Configuring time range groups" on page 75.

+The green light next to the On Call Status for the current member indicates that the administrator is on call.
+If the administrator is not on call, the traffic light is red.

+- 9. Repeat for each schedule member. - 10.
 Click OK.